 - Bonus!
 You can also use produce bags to carry your garden fruit, veggies, and herbs when it’s harvesting season!

 What’s the best type of produce bag?

-In my eyes, the best produce bags are lightweight, easy to open & close, have a fine mesh for carrying grains, and of course – are sustainably made.
+In my eyes, the best produce bags are lightweight, easy to open & close, are machine washable, and of course – are sustainably made.

 Are you looking for a fine mesh reusable produce bag?
 How does a set of washable, durable, foldable, and reusable set of produce bags sound?
 They’re made to last, and eliminate the need for plastic produce bags.
 Interested?
-I sell these produce bags in my shop!
+These produce bags are sold in the ReduceWasteNow shop!